polserrano8/3.1-Patterns1/README.md

 # 🎯 Objectives

-TIn this practice we will learn to identify and build programs using design patterns.
+In this practice we will learn to identify and build programs using design patterns.
 The use of patterns is fundamental in building extensible and reusable software.
 The Java language, as well as all software frameworks, are built according to the most important software patterns.

 ---
 #Exercises to Perform